KMJosh/username-password-manager/README.md

 # username-password-manager
-Stores peoples usernames, passwords and personal information with login capabilities
+Stores peoples usernames, passwords, personal information, and displays it along with login capabilities